 Get into arguments about American politics:

 Most Irish – like most Europeans – are more sympathetic to Democrats.
-So if you love George Bush, Ronnie Reagan, and President Donald Trump it’ll be best to keep your thoughts to yourself.
+So if you love George Bush, Ronnie Reagan, and Donald Trump it’ll be best to keep your thoughts to yourself.

 Describe yourself as 100 percent Irish: